-The foundation has charitable character and does not pursue any profit-making purpose.
-The donor reserves based on Art.
-86a ZGB and under consideration the statutory conditions expressly the right to change the purpose of the foundation.
+The International Foundation FMsquare has a charitable character and does not pursue any profit-making purpose.
+The donor reserves are based on Art.
+86a ZGB (Swiss law) and under consideration the statutory conditions expressly the right to change the purpose of the foundation.

 Jose M. Alonso Moral is with the Centro Singular de Investigación en Tecnoloxías Intelixentes (CiTIUS) at the University de Santiago de Compostela.
 Dr. Alonso holds a Master’s and Ph.D. degree in Telecommunication Engineering from the Technical University of Madrid.
 He is a board member of several the ACL Special Interest Group on Natural Language Generation, the European Society for Fuzzy Logic and Technology (EUSFLAT), Chair of the Task Force on Explainable Fuzzy Systems in the IEEE Computational Intelligence Society (IEEE-CIS), Associate Editor of the IEEE Computational Intelligence Magazine, member of the Editorial Board of the International Journal of Computational Intelligence Systems and member of the IEEE-CIS Task Forces on Explainable Machine Learning and Fuzzy Systems Software.

 Sara D’Onofrio is IT Business Partner Manager of one of the largest retail companies in Switzerland, author and editor of the journal HMD Praxis der Wirtschaftsinformatik at Springer, guest lecturer at universities, and member of the FMsquare Foundation.
 She studied business administration and information systems and holds a Ph.D. in computer science.
 Her research and consulting interests include innovation, smart cities, and cognitive computing.